This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-What these games have in common
+What do these brain games for kids have in common

 To begin with, all brain teasers are a form of puzzle that requires a lot of thought to resolve [*].
 And the 5 games in the list below are meant to help kids practice their: